sigp/lighthouse/book/src/help_vm_import.md

           contain sensitive information about your validator and so this flag should be used with caution.
 For Windows users, the log file permissions will be inherited from the parent folder.
+      --standard-format
+          Use this flag when the validator keystore files are generated using staking-deposit-cli or ethstaker-deposit-cli.
 ```

 <style> .content main {max-width:88%;} </style>